Hollywood is developing its most ambitious NFT project yet during crypto winter

 Orange Comet created several NFT drops for AMC’s The Walking Dead, Stan Lee’s Indian superhero Chakra, NHL teams Seattle Kraken and New York Islanders, the NFL Alumni Association, and more.
 Orange Comet has also secured deals with major Hollywood studios and streamers to produce NFTs around various properties.

-But Broome’s bigger vision for Orange Comet is creating or acquiring original intellectual property (IP) as NFTs, developing that IP with the community of NFT holders, and then turning the project into a film or TV show.
+But Broome’s bigger vision for Orange Comet is creating or acquiring original intellectual property (IP) as NFTs, developing that IP with the community of NFT holders and then turning the project into a film or TV show.
 One of the company’s earliest test cases will be Dinosaurs vs. Aliens with its first NFT drop slated for November.

-“I love the idea of creating these various NFTs because it gives me a chance to remake this as a new IP,” Sonnenfeld says.
+“I love the idea of creating these various NFTs, because it gives me a chance to remake this as a new IP,” Sonnenfeld says.
 “Second of all, I just would love to learn about the future.
 I’m so old and white.”

 Owners of projects including Bored Ape Yacht Club and DeadHeads are already flipping their NFTs into various entertainment properties.
 Where Broome sees a distinct lane for Orange Comet is upping the storytelling out of the gate with NFTs that are basically like mini trailers.